Jenscare Scientific Unveils Promising Clinical Results at TCT 2025 - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Jenscare Scientific Co., Ltd. announced remarkable results from its multi-product portfolio at the TCT 2025 conference in San Francisco.
-The LuX-Valve Plus TRINITY study showed a 97% device success rate and significant improvements in patients’ cardiac function and quality of life.
-The JensClip and Ken-Valve studies also demonstrated promising outcomes, positioning Jenscare as a leader in transcatheter heart valve therapies and potentially impacting its market presence positively.
+Jenscare Scientific Co., Ltd. announced the release of clinical study results for its multi-product portfolio at the TCT 2025 conference in San Francisco.
+The studies, including the LuX-Valve Plus TRINITY, JensClip, and Ken-Valve, demonstrated high success rates and significant improvements in patient outcomes, positioning the company as a leader in transcatheter cardiovascular therapies.
+The LuX-Valve Plus TRINITY study, in particular, showed a 97% device success rate and notable enhancements in patients’ quality of life, underscoring the safety and efficacy of Jenscare’s products for stakeholders.

 More about Jenscare Scientific Co.
 Ltd. Class H

-Jenscare Scientific Co., Ltd. is a company based in the People’s Republic of China, specializing in medical technology.
-It focuses on developing innovative transcatheter heart valve therapies, targeting conditions such as tricuspid regurgitation and mitral valve issues, with a market focus on high-risk surgical patients.
+Jenscare Scientific Co., Ltd. is a company based in the People’s Republic of China, specializing in the development of transcatheter heart valve replacement and repair systems.
+The company focuses on innovative cardiovascular solutions, targeting high-risk patients with severe heart valve conditions.